Chicago White Sox Plan To Take Action After CBS 2 Investigators Expose Parking Scam Outside Sports Venues: Fans Getting Ripped Off By Conmen, Then Hit With Parking Tickets

 “And the White Sox didn’t show any concern,” said Chessare.
 “And Chicago Police didn’t show a lot of concern either.”

-Scott Reiffert, vice president of communications for the Chicago White Sox, said the organization knows of others who lost money to these parking conmen.
+Scott Reifert, vice president of communications for the Chicago White Sox, said the organization knows of others who lost money to these parking conmen.

-“We have a guest relations department here that will deal with those folks,” said Reiffert.
+“We have a guest relations department here that will deal with those folks,” said Reifert.
 “Again, disappointing to hear.”

-Reiffert went on to say, “I think frustration, right.
-I mean, we care a lot about our fans and our customers and from the moment they leave their front door to the moment they get to the ballpark.”
+Reifert went on to say, “I think frustration, right.
+I mean, we care a lot about our fans and our customers, and from the moment they leave their front door to the moment they get to the ballpark.”

 We told him about one of the scammers using a Chicago White Sox sign to lure in victims.

-“Disappointed,” responded Reiffert.
+“Disappointed,” responded Reifert.
 “Amazed, but then not amazed, at the extent some people will go to basically scam someone.”

 The other remaining issue is the crime being committed on the streets outside the ballpark.
 Last October, we asked police outside the ballpark, if they plan to do anything about the scammers operating right in the open.
 The officers just rolled up their windows and drove away.

 The White Sox say they plan to work with Chicago police to stop them.
-Those discussions have yet to begin.MORE NEWS: Uber Driver Shot On Eisenhower Expressway
+Those discussions have yet to begin.MORE NEWS: Developing: Warehouse Fire in Pingree Grove

 Jim Chessare says the White Sox organization has invited them to another game.